 Why do BCAAs combine these amino acids?

-Studies carried out on amino acids have demonstrated that these branched chain amino acids have a particular action.
-Indeed:- Leucine starts protein synthesis and allows it to progress.
+- Leucine kick-starts protein synthesis and allows it to progress.
 Its absence prevents other amino acids from being absorbed properly.

-- Isoleucine and valine have a fuel function for muscles, when muscle glycogen stores are depleted.
+- Isoleucine and valine have a fuel function for muscles when muscle glycogen stores are depleted.

 This combination of amino acids is highly valued by those who use it.